sylviau68/Capstone_Project_Group31/README.md

 Although the development process was a collaborative effort we would like to thank the following persons for their input and work that helped create a success website.

-Team Lead-Favour Emmanuel
-Assistant - Gabriel
-member_Prudence
-member_Oluebubechukwu
-member_Adorable
-member_Mark
-member_Elizabeth
+Team Lead-Favour Emmanuel (Worked on the Structure,styling and hosting on Github account Assistant - Gabriel (worked our Readme.md file) member_Prudence (worked on the structure,styling and readme.nd file) member_Oluebubechukwu (Did an exceptional work on the structure/syles and responsiveness with media query) member_Adorable (very supportive, also worked on part of the Html/css sections) member_Mark (worked on the part of the landing page with html and css codes) member_Elizabeth (made suggestions and contributed to achieving a well structured layout)